locano-uvg/command-line-clue/game/notebook.md

 Location of the crime is still unknown - the room must have been empty when it happened...

-Home - Cottage - Cellar , anything
+Houses - Cottage - Cellar , anything
-Home - Cottage - Living Room, anything
+Houses - Cottage - Living Room, anything
-Home - Cottage, anything
+Houses - Cottage, anything
+Houses - Mansion, Doctor